Instructor of Record (Student Evaluations)

 GPPS 443: U.S. National Security and Decision Making (Winter 2019)

-Instructor: Vice Admiral Robert Thomas
+Instructor: Vice Admiral Robert Thomas (Instructor Evaluation)

 Course Description: The course provides a practitioner’s perspective on the methodologies of and influences on decision making in the US national security apparatus.
 It provides the skills for analyzing the interactions among the executive, legislative, interagency stakeholders, the media, intelligence community, and the military and its supporting industrial complex.
 We will look at decisional influences and biases that led to key national security decisions, beginning with the 1947 National Security Act.